andrewtchin/message-parser/README.md

 * Output JSON of interesting message contents.

 ### Assumptions

 * No upper bound on length of username.
 * URLs are HTTP(S) because retrieving titles for other protocols would not be relevant.

 ### Limitations

-* No input validation is performed on the input message.
 * URL regex will only match HTTP(S) URLs.
 I used a simple regex, but the regex could be improved to match other protocols or cases.
 * Does not handle matching attributes that span multiple tokens.

 ### Sources

 https://rushi.wordpress.com/2008/04/14/simple-regex-for-matching-urls/
 https://daringfireball.net/2010/07/improved_regex_for_matching_urls
 http://stackoverflow.com/questions/51233/how-can-i-retrieve-the-page-title-of-a-webpage-using-python